taunsquared/taunsquared.github.io/_pages/scribbles.md

 ---
 layout: archive
 permalink: /scribbles/
-title: "Scribbles"
+title: "scribbles"
 author_profile: true
 ---

-I want to write more, draw more, and take more photos.
+I want to write more, draw more, take more photos.
 For now, I'll try to post something here at least once a week.

 {% capture written_year %}'None'{% endcapture %}
 {% for post in site.scribbles %}